stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/06-creating-the-screenlet-class.markdown

             return delegate as?
 GuestbookListScreenletDelegate
         }

-    You'll use this property to handle the Screeenlet's events via the delegate's methods.
+    You'll use this property to handle the Screenlet's events via the delegate's methods.

 4. Override the `BaseListScreenlet` methods that handle the Screenlet's events.
-    Because these events correspond to the events your delegate methods handle, you'll call your delegate methods in these `BaseListScreenlet` methods:
+    Because these methods correspond to your delegate methods, you'll call your delegate methods in them:

     - `onLoadPageResult`: Called when the Screenlet loads a page successfully.
       Override this method to call the superclass's `onLoadPageResult` method,